 What are Constraints?

-What can prevent the progress of a project?

-Some of the typical answers to this question are:

-Lack of money

-Lack of appropriate skilled resources
+Constraints are defined as conditions upon which a project must be managed against which can negatively affect budget, quality, schedule and scope.

+Some typical constraints might include a lack of:

+Money

+Skilled resources

-Lack of requirements for the project
+Requirements for the project

-Lack of equipment
+Equipment

-Lack of management support
+Management support

-Lack of time

-The software is not aware of any of these particulars and, as a result, cannot respond to them.
-This does not lessen the importance of the above answers, but it should be understood that there is a limit to what software can do to affect the schedule.
-So how can MS Project 2010 help with limitations affecting a project schedule?
+Time

+Even though the above constraints are important to the success of a project, Project 2010 cannot account for these constraints.
+However, the constraints Project 2010 can help you with are dates.

-Dates - Dates may be a target date, start at a specific date, end at a specific date or scheduling at the beginning or ending of a timeframe.
+Tasks may require a target date or start at a specific date, end at a specific date, or require scheduling at the beginning or ending of a timeframe.

-Date constraints may be used to refine the project schedule when more control is needed for specific tasks start or finish dates on tasks.
-Using constraints, however, will also remove flexibility from the schedule.
-It is for this reason that the use of constraints be kept as flexible as possible.
+Date constraints can be used to refine the project schedule when greater control is needed for specific tasks start or finish dates.
+Using date constraints, however, will also remove flexibility from the schedule.
+It is for this reason that the use of constraints be kept to a minimum.
+Some of the date constraints are more flexiable than others available.
+The flexible constraints will be the most beneficial during scheduling.

+NOTE: Manual Scheduled tasks can not use contraints.
+They are used for Automatically Scheduled tasks only.

 Constraint Types

-When setting a constraint in the schedule, there are 2 pieces of information that must be set:
+Constraints are used when a task must be scheduled with a specific date in mind or within a specific time period.
+When setting constraints, the following pieces of information must be known:

-The constraint type
+Constraint type

-Date for the constraint – not required for ASAP and ALAP constraints
+Date for the constraint

-There are 8 constraint types available in the Project 2010 and they are:
+There are 8 constraint types available in the Project 2010 and all are date dependent:

-As Soon As Possible (ASAP) - default constraint applied to tasks when a project is scheduled from the start date of the project.
+As Soon As Possible (ASAP) - default constraint applied to all tasks when a project is scheduled from the project start date.
 Tasks will be scheduled as early as possible within a timeframe.

 As Late As Possible (ALAP) - default constraint applied to tasks when a project is scheduled from the finish date of the project.
 Tasks will be scheduled as late as possible within a timeframe.